marcos-diazg/bimm143_S23/_projects/what-is-bioinformatics.md

 ---

 ## Notes:
-This second screencast introduces bioinformatics, details major leaning goals & expectations of BGGN-213 and outlines the areas of bioinformatics covered in this course.
+This second screencast introduces bioinformatics, details major leaning goals & expectations of BIMM 143 and outlines the areas of bioinformatics covered in this course.

 ***